lemkis/js_recap/ts_node.md

    allowed to use the one you most like.
 In this tutorial we introduce prisma because it is easy to use, well documented, popular, has many examples, can work with many databases including `postgresql`, `mysql`, `sqlite`, `sqlserver`, `mongodb` or `cockroachdb`.
 Below just for demonstration we use `sqlite`.
-Last but not least it supports typescript which gives you the benefits of type-safety at zero cost by auto-generating types from your database schema.
+Last but not least prisma supports typescript which gives you the benefits of type-safety at zero cost by auto-generating types from your database schema.
 Just perfect for our ts-based project :)